4c’s To Verify The Real Gemstone

 It is the very first and the most important information to determine whether the gemstone is worth its value or not?
-Let’s check a few of the most important factors that help you to check gemstone is natural or fake (synthetic or heated).
+Let’s check a few of the most important factors that help you to check the stone.
+These are 4c’s to verify the real gemstone

 Color: Their color should be vibrant, even and saturated all through the complete stone.
 Unevenness in color shows that the gemstone is artificial and synthetic.
 Color can be described in terms of: